 - 65 g chopped raw almonds

 - Stir first 4 ingredients together in a large bowl.

 - On lowest heat setting, slowly melt and blend together cacao powder, almond butter, maple syrup and coconut oil in a saucepan.

 - Pour wet mixture over the dry ingredients.
 Use a spatula to scrap it all out.
 Mix thoroughly.

 - Mix in chopped almonds.

-- Spread mixture onto a greased baking dish.
-(I use an 11 x 16 inches rimmed cookie sheet).
+- Spread mixture onto two baking dishes.
+(I use two 11 x 16 inches rimmed cookie sheets).

 - Once baked, transfer to a large bowl and let cool completely.